STAT545-UBC-hw-2018-19/hw03-lsloboda/hw03-gapminder.md

 Initialize the data
 -------------------

--   Load the gapminder and tidyverse libraries:
+-   Load the gapminder, tidyverse and knitr libraries:

 ``` r
 suppressPackageStartupMessages(library(tidyverse))